 Know Before You Go

-During the festive period (November 23, 2017 to January 28, 2018), Capilano Suspension Bridge sees an increase in footfall, visitors are drawn in by the hundreds of lights which are draped over the bridge and the surrounded treetops.
+During the festive period (November to January), Capilano Suspension Bridge sees an increase in footfall, visitors are drawn in by the hundreds of lights which are draped over the bridge and the surrounded treetops.
 Arrive early and wrap up warm.
+None of the attractions at Capilano Suspension Bridge Park are wheelchair accessible and strollers are not permitted.
+Any visitor on crutches or in a wheelchair receives complimentary entry admission.
+Plan at least 2 hours to fully experience the park, more if you stay for lunch.The park offers a free shuttle from various locations in downtown Vancouver throughout the day, or Vancouver Public transit also services the area.